 'I was fine and I felt I coped really well with the birth.
 The same day my son was born I text her that he'd arrived and that I can't wait to introduce them and when I was home probably the next day she can come and visit.

 'She didn't ask me how I was or say congratulations just bombarded me with questions like why didn't I get my husband to pick her up, telling me I'm evil and not normal for depriving a grandmother of the experience.'

 The new mum went on to say that her mother had called her 'mentally unstable' and said she hoped the family would 'go to hell'.

-She went to explain that her son was ten weeks old but the baby was yet to meet his grandmother and she had not spoken to her mum at all.
+As a result, her son is now ten weeks old but the baby is yet to meet his grandmother and she had not spoken to her mum at all.

 'She hasn't got in touch and I haven't reached out to her,' she said.
 'My husband says I should stay away and that's she's unstable and shouldn't be around our son.
 The whole thing has and is really getting me down.
 This was meant to be a time for us all to create happy memories and instead i just spend a lot of time being upset.'

 She ended her post by asking if it's right that she should feel guilty.